waltoto/inap.github.io/index.md

 ### Type of directors

-We choose to show the directed graph of this four directors for specific reasons (not just only because we did a df.sample(), we are professional).
+We choose to show the **directed graph** of this four directors for specific reasons (not just only because we did a df.sample(), we are professional).
 Like actors, directors have different careers and behave differently.
 Indeed, this can be easily noticed by the difference in the four previous graph.
 Hence, an interesting thing to do is to categorize and classify type of directors.
 You guessed it, we are going to do clustering once more.
-This brings to the next step of our director’s journey : Kmeans.
+This brings us to the next step of our director’s journey : **Kmeans**.
-After applying the Kmeans algorithm, 4 different types were determined.
 Let’s dive into it :

-- Cluster 2 - *Bad directors* : The directors in this cluster are not good at what they do.
+- Cluster 2 - **Bad directors** : The directors in this cluster are not good at what they do.
 They have all the red flags : few movies, low occurrences of working with a successful actor and a low ratings of theirs movie (below average).
-- Cluster 3 - *"Few movies but high ratings" Directors* : These directors have worked with a few successful actors and they have directed not that many movie.
+- Cluster 3 - **"Few movies but high ratings" Directors** : These directors have worked with a few successful actors and they have directed not that many movies.
 However, each of theirs movie is a hit and has a high rating.
-- Cluster 0 - *"Lot movies and good ratings" Directors* : These directors had prolific careers with and without successful actors.
-They made a lot of movies and have an overall high ratings.
+- Cluster 0 - **"Lot movies and good ratings" Directors** : These directors have prolific careers with and without successful actors.
+They make a lot of movies and have an overall high ratings.
-- Cluster 1 - *"Lot movies and good ratings" Directors + Successful Actors* : These one are « la crème de la crème ».
+- Cluster 1 - **"Lot movies and good ratings" Directors + Successful Actors** : These one are *la crème de la crème*.
 They have made a lot of movies with high rating like the directors in the previous clusters but they have directed a lot of successful actors.
 They are the one who shaped cinema.

 <div style="flex: 4; height: 400px;">
     <iframe src="assets/img/Alex_Plot_Camembert_Kmeans.html" style="width:100%; height:100%; border:none;"></iframe>
 </div>

-Were you able to guess to wich category belongs each of our previous directors ?
+Are you able to guess which category belongs each of our previous directors ?
-- Cluster 2 - *"Bad" directors* is Ernest Pintoff
+- Cluster 2 - **"Bad" directors** is Ernest Pintoff
-- Cluster 3 - *"Few movies but high ratings" Directors* is Takeshi Kitano
+- Cluster 3 - **"Few movies but high ratings" Directors** is Takeshi Kitano
-- Cluster 0 - *"Lot movies and good ratings" Directors* is Ingmar Bergman
+- Cluster 0 - **"Lot movies and good ratings" Directors** is Ingmar Bergman
-- Cluster 1 - *"Lot movies and good ratings" Directors + Successful Actors* is Steven Spielberg
+- Cluster 1 - **"Lot movies and good ratings" Directors + Successful Actors** is Francis Ford Coppola

-We can now analyse each different with the help of beautiful graphs to better comprehend their characteristics.
+We can now analyse the differences between cluster with the help of beautiful graphs to better comprehend their characteristics.

 <div style="flex: 4; height: 600px;">
     <iframe src="assets/img/Alex_Plot_NOA_Vs_Sum_Weight_Director_Cluster.html" style="width:100%; height:600px; border:none;"></iframe>
 </div>

-As expcted as we rise throught the quality of directors, the directors gain in total weight as well as in number of edge (successful actors).
+As expected as we rise through the quality of directors, the directors gain in total weight as well as in number of edge (i.e. successful actors).
 As can be seen, the bad directors and the one with a few movies are similar as they both have less weight and less edge.
-They are linked in this aspect and resesmbled.
+They are linked in this aspect and are similar.

 <div style="flex: 4; height: 600px;">
     <iframe src="assets/img/Alex_Plot_NOF_Vs_Sum_Weight.html" style="width:100%; height:600px; border:none;"></iframe>
 </div>

-The separation bnetween each cluster is also well defined in the plot above.
+The separation between each cluster is also well defined in the above plot.
 As expected, after a certain number of movie or weight, you are directly labelled in cluster 0 or 1.
-Neverthelss, the number of movie is not a hard critera for being into cluster 1, it is ncessary that you encounter a lot of successful actors in your career.
+Nevertheless, the number of movie is not a hard criterion for being into cluster 1, it is necessary that you encounter a lot of successful actors in your career.
 Once more, cluster 2 and 3 overlapped due to their similarities in their number of films or total weight.

 <div style="flex: 4; height: 600px;">
     <iframe src="assets/img/Alex_Plot_Mean_Rating_Director_Cluster.html" style="width:100%; height:600px; border:none;"></iframe>
 </div>

 The true difference between cluster 2 and cluster 3 shines in their average ratings, as can be seen from the plot above.
-The *bad director* are not labelled as bad for no reason, their average rating goes frmo 3 to 5.8, whereas the rest are almost all above 6.
-Indeed, the rest of the directors linked to successful actors performed well in their movies and acquire high rating.
-The mean ratings for cluster 3 is even higher than the one for cluster 0 which is impressive.
+The *bad director* are not labelled as bad for no reason, their average rating goes from 3 to 5.8, whereas the rest are almost all above 6.
+Indeed, the rest of the directors linked to successful actors performed well in their movies and acquire high ratings.

 <div style="flex: 4; height: 600px;">
     <iframe src="assets/img/Alex_Plot_NOF_Vs_Career_Start.html" style="width:100%; height:600px; border:none;"></iframe>
 </div>

-Finally, by comparing the number of films directed and the career startig age, it seems that the best time time to begin ones career is between 20 and 35 year old.
+Finally, by comparing the number of films directed and the career starting age, it seems that the best time to begin one's career is between 20 and 35 year old.
 However, this will not impact your success in your career.
-Once more, it can be noticed that cluster 2 and 3 seems to have less films registered due to shorter career for the bad directors or few movies for the cluster 3.</br>
-Moreover, this plot motivate once more the linked with the number of movies performed by each cluster.
-The bad director did not do a lot of movies, potentially due to their bad performance.
-Nonetheless, some directors
+Once more, it can be noticed that cluster 2 and 3 seems to have less films registered due to shorter career for the bad directors or few movies for the cluster 3.
+Moreover, this plot motivate once more the link with the number of movies performed by each cluster.
+The bad director did not work on a lot of movies, potentially due to their bad performance.

 <div id="networkingthroughlanguages"></div>

 ## Networking through languages

 But hey, now that we’ve got a good grasp of networks, here’s a new question for you : What do you think ties these actors together ?